relai/vertx-spring-data/example-rest-on-mongodb/README.md

 # Contact Management REST Web Service

-This is a sample REST web service application for Vertx Spring Data.
+This is a sample REST web service application for Vertx Spring Data on MongoDB.

 ## Overview